Wimbledon and Grass Court Tennis

 This was based on an hour-glass shaped court, the net being shorter than the baselines.
 The net was 5ft high at the posts dipping to 3ft 3in in the middle.
 He had boxed sets comprising equipment and the rules which he sold for around 10 guineas (one guinea being 21 shillings).

-Walter was an eccentric and flamboyant character who had just retired from life as a cavalry Major – he was fascinated by the racket and ball games beginning to become popular as garden recreation.
+Walter, an eccentric and flamboyant character, had recently retired from life as a cavalry Major.
+Moreover, he became captivated by the emerging popularity of racket and ball games played as garden recreation.

-The newly formed Wimbledon Croquet Club in 1875 set aside space for a grass tennis court and, in conjunction with the Marylebone Cricket Club, produced a simpler set of tennis rules and a rectangular court layout.
+In 1875, the newly formed Wimbledon Croquet Club set aside space for a grass tennis court and, with the Marylebone Cricket Club, created simpler rules and a rectangular court layout

-In 1878 the net post height was reduced to 4ft 9in and finally in 1882 reduced to todays 3ft 6in and the centre tape to 3ft.
-The game of Real (Royal) Tennis goes back several hundred years to the 16th century in France and was a royal sport only for the nobility to play.
+The net post height was reduced to 4ft 9in in 1878 and to today’s 3ft 6in in 1882.
+The center tape was also reduced to 3ft.
+Real Tennis dates back several hundred years to the 16th century in France and was exclusively played by the nobility.

-It was probably derived from games they played in castle courtyards with a type of ball bouncing off a courtyard wall.
+It likely originated from castle courtyard games using a ball bouncing off a wall.
 Much of the tennis nomenclature derives from French and the scoring system resembles the face of a clock divided into 15, 30, and 45 later changed to 40.

 This announcement appeared in 1877 on 9 June in a sporting publication called ”The Field”: The All England Croquet and Lawn Tennis Club, Wimbledon, propose to hold a lawn tennis meeting open to all amateurs, on Monday, July 9th and following days.

 Entrance fee £1.
 1. 0d.
-Two prizes will be given – one gold champion prize to the winner, one silver to the second player.
 This was the world’s first lawn tennis tournament.
 The final of this tournament was watched by some 200 spectators.

 The US Open can accommodate today over 20,000 at Arthur Ashe Stadium.

 Grass and clay courts were the two principal surfaces for many years.
-The three Grand Slams Australian, United States and Wimbledon were played on grass the fourth Roland Garros being on clay.
+Players compete on grass courts in the Australian Open, US Open, and Wimbledon, while Roland Garros takes place on clay.

-The US Open, played in New York at Forest Hills Club, had continual problems in trying to maintain quality grass courts.
-The high humidity of the area caused moss to grow – this killed the grass and also made the courts slippery.
+Moreover, the US Open, played in New York at Forest Hills Club, had continual problems in trying to maintain quality grass courts.
+Additionally, the high humidity of the area caused moss to grow – this killed the grass and also made the courts slippery.

 The tournament moved to Flushing Meadows tennis centre to be played on acrylic hard courts in 1978.
 Wimbledon has used the latest R&D in grass technology and changed the variety of grass used in 2002 from a mixture of 70/30 Rye and creeping red fescue to 100% Perennial Rye.